shedskin/shedskin/docs/documentation.rst

 Because Shed Skin is still in an early stage of development, it can also improve a lot.
 At the moment, you will probably run into some bugs when using it.
 Please report these, so they can be fixed!

-At the moment, Shed Skin is compatible with Python versions 2.4 to 2.7, behaves like 2.6, and should work on Windows and most UNIX platforms, such as GNU/Linux and OSX.

 Typing restrictions
 -------------------